CosmicPhoenix171/Darcnia/darcnia-campaign/maps/guild-crystalia-hall.md

 ## DM Notes

 - Use Guild Hall as recurring safe hub
-- Lyra and Eldon are sources of quests and lore
+- Tessa and Eldon are sources of quests and lore
 - Job board provides adventure hooks
 - Basement investigation is major early quest
 - Tone: Comfortable and welcoming, but hiding deep secrets